Love Island announces official start date for winter series with Maya Jama

 ITV announced the news on January 1, posting a video of Jama on a glammed-up bucking bronco with the catchline: “Winter just got a whole lot hotter.”
 Here’s everything we know about the new series of Love Island 2023.

-When is Love Island back?
-Blue Monday start date for ITV2 dating show
+When does winter Love Island start?
+Blue Monday release date for ITV2 dating show

 The Love Island 2023 series will start on January 16, 2023 at 9pm.
 Known as ‘Blue Monday’, it’s meant to be the most miserable day of the year so this start date will no doubt cheer up Love Island fans.